bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 Node.js is a JavaScript run-time environment.
 Essentially, Node.js allows for JavaScript to be used elsewhere besides the browser.
 In epub development, that means JS scripts can read and edit local epub directories.
 Click here for setup...

 <hr />

+## Script Editor

+_(Apple scripts) _Script Editor comes with MacOS (Applications > Utilities), and is used to edit Applescripts.
+Applescripts are slowly being deprecated from our development team, but some are still in use (and are very helpful).

 ## Self Service